-- 1. Reasons to request information on the submitted set of similar nanoforms under Annex VI of the REACH Regulation - 1.1.
-Characterisation of the clearly defined boundaries of a set of similar nanoforms in accordance with the parameters set out in the points 2.4.2 to 2.4.5 of Annex VI (introduction to Annex VI) - Annex VI of REACH requires that each set of similar nanoforms is identified by clearly defined boundaries in the parameters in the points 2.4.2 to 2.4.5 of the individual nanoforms within the Set. - In a generic comment to the draft decision, you explain that "boundaries are determined as result of a complex iteration process that the lead registrant must perform in cooperation with other joint registrants.
+- 1. Reasons to request information on the submitted set of nanoforms under Annex VI of the REACH Regulation - 1.1.
+Characterisation of the clearly defined boundaries of a set nanoforms in accordance with the parameters set out in Annex VI, Section 2.4.2 to 2.4.5 - Annex VI of the REACH Regulation requires that each set of nanoforms is identified by clearly defined boundaries in the parameters in Section 2.4.2 to 2.4.5 of the individual nanoforms within the Set. - In a generic comment to the draft decision, you explain that "boundaries are determined as result of a complex iteration process that the lead registrant must perform in cooperation with other joint registrants.
 Following this collection exercise, the parameters, as defined in 2.4.2 2.4.5 of REACH Annex VI will be carefully reviewed."
 ECHA takes note of your intention to address the incompliances identified in the decision on the characterisation of clearly defined boundaries of the set of nanoforms.